jwplayer/jwplayer-react-native/.github/ISSUE_TEMPLATE/implement.md

 ---
 name: Implementation
-about: Request an implementatin of a native feature or upgrade of SDK
+about: Request an implementation of a native feature or upgrade of SDK
 title: "[IMPLEMENT]"
 labels: 'needs-grooming'
 assignees: '@jwplayer/team_sdks'

 ---

-**What needs to be implemented.**
+**What needs to be implemented**

-**How should it be impelemented**
+**How should it be implemented**

 **Acceptance Criteria**